liu-xingliang/cumed_workshop/02.pbcromwell_isoseq/pbcromwell_isoseq.md

 # sys	0m34.101s
 ```

 Let's view transcripts consensus derived from `isoseq cluster2` mapping (pbmm2) to reference genome (`~/CUMED_BFX_workshop/02.pbcromwell_isoseq/hacked_run/call_isoseq_cluster2/mapped.bam`) in IGV.
-Here, we use USP25, a >150k bp gene as example, there are multiple consensus are similar/identical, indicating over-splitted clusters (will be merged in `isoseq collapse`).
+Here, we use USP25, a >150k bp gene as example, there are multiple consensus sequences which are similar/identical, indicating over-splitted clusters (will be merged in `isoseq collapse`).

 <p align="left">
 <img src="./img/cluster2_mapped_bam_igv.svg" width="1000">